bioidiap/bob.devtools/doc/development.rst

 * Optionally add the packages you want to have in your local installation but not developing them to `eggs` in the `buildout.cfg` file and the `requirements/host` section of the `conda/meta.yaml` file.

-* Create an isolated environment for the your project.
+* Create an isolated environment for your project.

 .. code-block:: sh